patricegautier/unifiZabbix/README.md

 put that keypair somewhere on your zabbix server (I put it in ~/.ssh/zabbix/)

 You will need to specifically enable SSH access on the unifi devices.
 There is one setting in the Unifi controller UI for devices at large in Settings > Site and one for the UDMP in the UDMP advanced settings which is separate.
 The controller has handy UI to install your public key on all the devices, you will need to do it by hand on UDMPs and AirMax devices.  *ssh-copy-id* helps there, esp. on the UDMP since those will embarrasingly wipe all your keys at every firmware update and reboot (seriously UBNT).
+I have a more sophisticated script to do this at https://github.com/patricegautier/certRenewalScripts/blob/master/updatePublicKey.sh

 Permissions can get in the way so check that your zabbix server can actually get the SSH access with: